Skip to content

 👉 Create a separate Data Mart for each node you want to pull data from.

 Next, click Select all or select just the fields you want to store in your data warehouse.
+Required unique-key fields stay selected because the connector needs them to merge data correctly.
+Some connectors adjust these required fields based on the parameters selected in the previous step.

 Create Data Mart 5